2025 Speakers

 Anjana Rajan

-Anjana Rajan is the Assistant National Cyber Director for Technology Security at the White House, where she leads implementation of the National Cybersecurity Strategy across areas like AI, open-source software, and space systems.
+Anjana Rajan was the Assistant National Cyber Director for Technology Security at the White House, where she leads implementation of the National Cybersecurity Strategy across areas like AI, open-source software, and space systems.
 She previously served as CTO of Polaris and Callisto, developing secure technologies to combat human trafficking and sexual assault.
 Earlier in her career, she led forward-deployed engineering efforts at Palantir across Europe and the Middle East.
-An MIT Tech Review 35 Under 35 honoree and Marshall Scholar, Anjana holds bachelor’s and master’s degrees from Cornell in Operations Research & Information Engineering.
+An MIT Tech Review 35 Under 35 honoree and Marshall Scholar, Anjana holds both B.S. and M.S. degrees from Cornell in Operations Research & Information Engineering.

 Jason Syversen